Northeastern Minnesota Ski Trails

 classic ski trail through jackpine forests, black spruce swamps and over glacial eskers, with lots of wildlife viewing opportunities.
 MN Ski Pass required.

 Excellent beginner trail for classic skiing in the Superior National Forest.
 Long stretches of solitary trails.
 Two Adirondack shelters, groomed, scenic views of Sturgeon river.
 Groomed occasionally.

 Intermediate to advanced, groomed for skate and classic skiing.
 Challenging, with difficult climbs, but also gradual, rolling sections.
 Adjacent to the Cloquet hockey arena.
 2.5km lighted trail.
 Part of a trail system with mountain bike trails that are groomed for fat bikes in the winter

 Itasca Trails (Mount Itasca): 10km

 Beginner to expert, groomed for skate and classic skiing on flat to very hilly terrain.
 Heated chalet available.
 MN Ski Pass required on west public trails.
 Additional fee for east biathlon course with snowmaking.

-The Ashawa Trail Ski Club maintains 20km of trails north of Cook.
-Trails are set for classic ski only and accessible from three separate trailheads and maps are available at the Crescent Bar and Grill north of Cook, MN.
+The non-profit Ashawa Trail Ski Club maintains 28km of trails north of Cook.
+Trails are set for classic ski only and accessible from three separate trailheads and maps are available at the Crescent Bar and Grill north of Cook.
+MN Ski Pass required.

 -Sunset Loop – Located 9 miles north of Cook on Co.
 Rd.
 24, 1/2 mile north of Raps Road.
 Look for the parking lot on the west side of the road.
 Sunset Loop offers moderate to advanced levels of skiing.
-A number of hills and a view of Sunset Lake make for an exciting 7 km of diverse terrain skiing.
+A number of hills and a view of Sunset Lake make for exiting skiing on diverse terrain.

 Blueberry Hills: 12km